thoth-station/jupyterlab-requirements/docs/source/horus-magic-commands.md

 As of `v0.10.0` jupyterlab-requirements supports `%horus` magic command directly in the cells so that the user can speed up all dependency management taks, working in one place.
 Magic commands are automatically loaded when you start a notebook and they automatically identify the notebook you are using.

+NOTE: horus magic commands work combining Python and Javascript code.
+Python code relies on [thamos](https://github.com/thoth-station/thamos) library (CLI and library for interacting with Thoth services) to work specifically with jupyter notebooks.

 To learn more about how to use the `%horus` magic commands check out the documentation below or the video [here](https://www.youtube.com/watch?v=FjVxNTXO70I).

 Here you can find a list of magic commands available and a description for each of them.